 Sexual assault incidents typically lead to both criminal and civil actions.
 The state brings criminal charges against a defendant, while the victim files a civil action to pursue damages.
 It’s important to remember that the evidence in both cases can apply to both cases, and the ruling in one may influence the other.
 Criminal charges ensure that someone who has broken the law repays his or her debt to society but does not seek compensation for victims.

 It’s vital for victims of sexual assault to understand the potential risks and rewards of filing a civil action against an offender.
 The case may be open-and-shut, and the offender may receive a guilty verdict from the criminal case and the judge reviewing the civil trial may rule in favor of the plaintiff, but this still may not help the plaintiff.
 If the offender goes to prison, he or she will likely be unable to pay any compensation awarded to the plaintiff in the civil trial.
-Sexual assault is a heinous offense, so a jury is likely to award a great deal of compensation to the plaintiff.
+Sexual abuse and sexual assault are heinous offenses, so a jury is likely to award a great deal of compensation to the plaintiff.
 However, unless the offender is quite wealthy, the plaintiff will likely receive very little in compensation.

 Many personal injury attorneys offer their clients contingency-fee pricing, meaning the client only pays legal fees if the attorney wins his or her case.
 In sexual assault cases resulting in little to no monetary award for the plaintiff, the plaintiff will still have to pay legal fees.
 Ultimately, it’s up to the plaintiff to decide whether filing a lawsuit would be the best move, and an attorney can advise regarding these situations.